-3.06 Identify and implement responsive teacher-child interactions.
-3.07 Recognize the importance of spontaneity, flexibility and open-ended materials.
-3.08 Recognize the importance of representational play.
-3.09 Collect, analyze and use data to inform practice. emonstrate knowledge and understanding of infant/toddler growth and development to foster social and emotional development in the fant and toddler.
-The student will be able to: 4.01 Understand characteristics of infants and toddlers temperaments.
-4.02 Explain emotional development in infants and toddlers.
-4.03 Engage in developmentally appropriate and culturally responsive interactions that support the development of communication skills.
-4.04 Identify strategies to support infants/toddlers through periods of stress, separation, transition, trauma, etc. through the use of appropriate comforting techniques.
-4.05 Demonstrate knowledge of attachment strategies and its importance in social and emotional development. emonstrate the importance of positive interactions with the family and communities.
-The student will be able to: 5.01 Recognize the value of positive interaction with the child's family or primary caregiver.
-5.02 Describe the forces which have an impact on the lives of children and families (e.g. social-emotional, economic, environment, linguistic, etc.).
-5.03 Model respect for diverse family structures and their communities through culturally responsive practices.
-5.04 Identify culturally appropriate methods for empowering families in their roles as advocates for their children.
+03.07 Recognize the importance of spontaneity, flexibility and open-ended materials.
+03.08 Recognize the importance of representational play.
+03.09 Collect, analyze and use data to inform practice.
+Demoi nstrate knowledge and understanding of child growth and development of the infant and toddler age child.
+The student will be able 04.01 Engage in developmentally appropriate and culturally responsive interactions that support the development of communication skills.
+04.02 Identify strategies to support preschoolers through periods of stress, separation, transition, trauma, etc. through the use of appropriate comforting techniques.
+04.03 Demonstrate knowledge of attachment strategies and its importance in social and emotional development.
+04.04 Demonstrate knowledge of the basic principles related to child growth and development for preschoolers.
+04.05 Plan developmentally appropriate activities that promote physical development for preschoolers.
+04.06 Plan developmentally appropriate activities that promote cognitive development through math, science, social science and arts for preschoolers.
+04.07 Plan developmentally appropriate activities that promote creativity through music, movement, dramatic play and art for preschoolers.
+04.08 Plan developmentally appropriate activities that promote language and literacy development through for preschoolers.
+04.09 Identify and demonstrate developmentally appropriate classroom management strategies (e.g.: predictable routines, scheduling, transitions, and learning environment, etc.).
+04.10 Identify and demonstrate evidence-based techniques (i.e.: positive guidance) that foster the development of age-appropriate self-regulation.
+Demoi nstrate the importance of positive interactions with the family and community.
+The student will be able to: 05.01 Recognize the value of positive interaction with the child's family or primary caregiver.
+05.02 Describe the forces which have an impact on the lives of children and families (e.g. social-emotional, economic, environment, linguistic, etc.).
+05.03 Demonstrate respect for diverse family structures and their communities through culturally responsive practices.
+05.04 Identify culturally responsive methods for empowering families in their roles as advocates for their children.
+03.08 03.09 Demoito: 04.01 04.02 04.03 04.04 04.05 04.06 04.07 04.08 04.09 04.10 Demoi